AniketVerma0614/Amazon_HomePage_UI/README.md

 # Amazon Clone
- Building up the basic landing page of Amazonusing HTML CSS only .
+ Building up the basic landing page of Amazon using HTML CSS only .